 Columbia is a medium-sized city located in the state of Tennessee.
 With a population of 36,800 people and 11 constituent neighborhoods, Columbia is the 18th largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Columbia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Columbia are a mix of both white- and blue-collar jobs.
 Overall, Columbia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Columbia who work in office and administrative support (16.52%), sales jobs (10.02%), and food service (9.23%).
+There are especially a lot of people living in Columbia who work in office and administrative support (16.62%), sales jobs (10.93%), and food service (8.47%).

 The most common language spoken in Columbia is English.
 Other important languages spoken here include Spanish and Gujarathi.